MIDS Mappings

 SSSOM mapping of MIDS elements

-We intend to use the SSSOM standard to effectively map the elements of each MIDS level to terms as used in common domain data standards, such as Darwin Core or ABCD, or even any ad hoc data model linked to an infrastructure such as GBIF or a local collection management system.
+We use the SSSOM standard to effectively map the elements of each MIDS level to terms as used in common domain data standards, such as Darwin Core or ABCD, but this implementation could also support other data models such as those used by a local collection management system.
+These mappings should make the MIDS calculation process machine actionable and reproducible.

 Mapping availability

-Currently, we host the latest drafts of mappings created by the MIDS task group on this TDWG MIDS repository, under the sssom-mapping directory.
+Currently, we host the latest drafts of mappings created by the MIDS task group on the TDWG MIDS repository, under the mappings directory.

 Mapping files are currently separated by standard (e.g. dwc for Darwin Core) and by domain (e.g. biology).
-This info can also be found in the MappingSet metadata.
+This info can also be found in the MappingSet metadata under object_type and subject_type respectively.

 Mapping file structure